 Bill has worked for 180 Medical for almost ten years in various positions within the company.
 He works at the180 Medical corporate headquarters in Oklahoma City, OK.
 He often speaks to customers about adjusting to life after a spinal cord injury.
-Read more about Bill here
+Read more about Bill here.

 Trish Eklund has worked for 180 Medical for almost three years, as the Nebraska Office Coordinator.
 She lives in Nebraska, with her husband and daughters.
 She is a feature writer for www.bigblendedfamily.com and www.herviewfromhome.com.